 Oakview Ave. will be closed to vehicle traffic between Valley St. and Dunnell Rd, aside for those needing access as festival organizers, vendors, or bands to load and unload.
 Dunnell Rd. will also be closed in front of the Maplewood train station.
 This also to accommodate bands off-loading equipment and arts and food vendors doing the same.
 Vehicle access passes will be provided to bands and vendors needing to load and unload.

-What about handicapped parking?
+What about Accessible Parking?

 Can I get there on public transportation?